kalrish/cxx-ucem/README.md

  -  install, from GNU coreutils, or similar
  -  tput, from ncurses

-     The script makes use of tput _if available_ to colorize the output.
+     The script makes use of it _if available_ to colorize the output.

 Commands: